ad-abir/note_book/c.md

 int main() {
     int dividend, divisor, remainder;

-    // Input the dividend and divisor
     printf("Enter the dividend: ");
     scanf("%d", &dividend);

     printf("Enter the divisor: ");
     scanf("%d", &divisor);

-    // Calculate remainder
     remainder = dividend % divisor;

-    // Display the result
     printf("The remainder when %d is divided by %d is: %d\n", dividend, divisor, remainder);

     return 0;